Laminar and Turbulent Flow in Wavy Pipes under Strong Wall Modulations: Results

-With these definitions, the laminar data of the friction factor aligns with $f = 64/\Rey_h$, and therefore embeds the influence of the distorted wall shape in the length scale itself.
-As shown in Figure~\ref{f}(b) this rescaling successfully collapses the laminar friction factor data onto the theoretical line, using the adjusted Reynolds number $\mathrm{Re}_h$.
-For comparison, \citet{demaio} also examined laminar flow in rough pipes with high relative roughness ($\overline{R}/k_s \approx 5$) and reported friction losses approximately 15\% lower than those observed in our simulations.
-The discrepancy likely reflects differences in the nature of the wall geometry: their roughness is randomly textured, whereas our configuration is smoothly but periodically wavy.
-While both share similar amplitude-to-radius ratios, the spatial organisation of the roughness appears to be a significant factor in determining laminar-flow resistance.
-The figure also includes the direct-numerical-simulation results of \citet{saha_2015}, for two comparable roughness levels (${\overline{R}/k} = 10.5$ and 6.5), which display the same qualitative behaviour.
-However, some quantitative differences remain, likely due to their use of a purely geometric correction based on the hydraulic diameter ($D_h=4A/P$), whereas our approach incorporates a flow-informed adjustment to better capture the impact of recirculation and distortion in the laminar regime.
+In the following, we define the wall friction, Reynolds number and friction factor in terms of $R_e$, that is, we set $R_c = R_e$ in Eqs.~\eqref{eq:tauw}, \eqref{eq:Retau} and \eqref{f_eq}.
+With these definitions, the laminar data of the friction factor aligns with $f = 64/Re$, and therefore embeds the influence of the distorted wall shape in the length scale itself.
+As shown in Figure~\ref{f_2}(a) this rescaling collapses the laminar friction factor data onto the theoretical line, using the adjusted Reynolds number $Re$.
+The figure also includes the DNS results of \citet{saha_2015}, for two comparable roughness levels (${\overline{R}/k} = 10.5$ and 6.5), which display the same qualitative behavior.
+However, quantitative differences remain, which can be traced back to the fact that these authors use the mean radius as the characteristic length scale.
+The choice of the characteristic length scale does not only affect friction factor in the laminar regime, but also in the transitional and turbulent regimes.
+The effective hydraulic radius defined by Eq.~\eqref{hydraulic_r} is in the first place a hydraulic and not a geometric quantity.
+In order for the friction factor to be predictive for the mean flow behavior, it is desirable to relate $R_e$ to the geometric characteristic of the wall fluctuations.

+For creeping flow through a wavy pipe, lubrication theory provides a systematic reduction of the governing equations under the assumptions of slow axial variation and negligible inertia, leading to generalized expressions for the friction factor in periodically constricted tubes.
+Such analyses have been applied to a range of geometries, including sinusoidally varying pipes and non-sinusoidal converging-diverging configurations.
+Several studies \cite{chow_1972, deiber_1979, Sisavath_2001} derived lubrication-based models for laminar flow through tubes with sinusoidal diameter variations, showing that the leading-order viscous resistance is governed by a harmonic-type averaging of the local radius.
+Similar conclusions were reached in both experimental and numerical investigations of periodically constricted tubes, which consistently reported an increase in laminar resistance with increasing geometric modulation, up to the onset of flow separation.
+Thus, a characteristic radius can be defined by the following harmonic power-average,

+It represents the natural effective length scale emerging from lubrication theory for pipes with small wall fluctuations, that is $\overline R/\lambda \ll 1$.
+Unlike the arithmetic mean, it assigns greater weight to the narrowest sections of the geometry, which dominate viscous dissipation in laminar and creeping flows.
+This weighting makes it particularly suitable for periodically corrugated geometries such as the present wavy pipe, where constrictions strongly influence hydraulic resistance.
+In this sense, it acts as a one-dimensional geometric simplification of the full three-dimensional geometry, compressing axial variations into a single representative radius.